-AccessNI turnaround times
+AccessNI cost and turnaround times

 The cost of an AccessNI check and the time taken to search criminal records and give a disclosure certificate varies depending on the level of check requested.
 Each week AccessNI updates delivery times for all levels of check and indicates approximate turnaround times for certificates.

 What an AccessNI check costs

 AccessNI charges a fee for each criminal record check:

 The person requiring the check usually pays but some employers pay for AccessNI checks.

 If you’re a volunteer in a role which requires a standard or enhanced check, AccessNI will provide the check free to a volunteer who: